Condition expressions¶

 Note

-If the ecosystem of the components to match against is known upfront, it's good practice to use the according
+If you know the ecosystem of the components to match against upfront, it's good practice to use the according

 versioning scheme in matches_range.
 This helps with accuracy, as versioning schemes have different nuances